 Following the loss of her own baby in 2009, Dana set out on a mission to prevent other women and unborn children experiencing the same horror that she did, due to her inadequately treated hypothyroidism.
-As well as her blog, she joined forces with Mary Shomon and created this guide to maximising you chances for conceiving, carrying a healthy baby and then recovering from pregnancy, as smoothly as possible.
+As well as her blog, she joined forces with Mary Shomon to create this guide on maximising you chances for conceiving, carrying a healthy baby and then recovering from pregnancy, as smoothly as possible.

-Starting the book, I did find it quite daunting at how much information seem to be presented in it (300 pages and a small font), immediately thinking ‘gosh, this is going to be a lot to take in for women who are just so desperate to start a family’.
-But what I actually found around half way through, is how much of the information is repeated.
-Several times, too.
+Starting the book, I did find it quite daunting at how much information seem to be presented in it (300 pages and in a small font), immediately thinking ‘gosh, this is going to be a lot to take in for women who are just so desperate to start a family’, but what I actually found around half way through, is that a lot of the information is repeated, several times, too.

 Now, this isn’t necessarily a bad thing.
 If you live with thyroid brain fog or tend to read at the end of the day (like me, in bed with eyes drooping), it’s no harm for crucial information to be reiterated, but I did start skimming towards the end, when the same paragraphs were almost copied and pasted again, later on in the book.

 I was also taking notes as I went along, about anything particularly crucial i.e. my ‘take aways’ from the book.
-For example, these included ensuring your thyroid levels are optimal before conceiving, upping your thyroid medication dosage as soon as you find out you’re pregnant and testing regularly so that you know as soon as you’re pregnant.
+For example, these included ensuring your thyroid levels are optimal before conceiving, upping your thyroid medication dosage as soon as you find out you’re pregnant (on guidance of your doctor) and testing regularly so that you know as soon as you’re pregnant.
 So perhaps this added to me feeling as if parts were a little repetitive.

 I think on the whole though, it is a very informative book.
-It’s not just for women who are already diagnosed with hypothyroidism and/or Hashimoto’s, but those who are having trouble conceiving or carrying a baby to full term, and are needing answers.
+It’s not just for women who are already diagnosed with a thyroid condition, but those who are having trouble conceiving or carrying a baby to full term, and are needing answers.
 This book does present the possibility that for many women struggling with fertility, they could have a thyroid problem.

 The book starts with a very personal introduction by Dana, written in a unique style, mixing her experience of a miscarriage with what she wish she’d have known earlier.
 It gets straight to the point about the guilt she has experienced over losing her child due to hypothyroidism, how medical professionals let her down and how they’re putting so many other women and unborn children at risk, too.

-The book is split in to a few parts, with parts 1 and 2 looking at what thyroid disease is and how it’s treated, including where many patients are left unwell and inadequately treated, and it really covers a lot of basic information in an easy to understand manner.
-It’s not overly sciencey.
+The book is split in to a few parts, with parts one and two looking at what thyroid disease is and how it’s treated, including where many patients are left unwell and inadequately treated, and it really covers a lot of basic information in an easy to understand manner.